Traveling with Dementia: 6 Tips to Decide if it’s a Good Idea

 Another consideration is your travel destination.

-Familiar places, especially those your older adult visited often before they developed dementia, will be easier to adapt to.
+Familiar places, especially those your loved one visited often before they developed dementia, will be easier to adapt to.

-It will also be helpful to travel to a place where you can keep changes to their regular daily routine to a minimum.
+Traveling to a place where you can minimize changes to your regular daily routine will also be helpful.

 Air travel is hectic and unpredictable, so it’s typically more difficult.
 And short, direct flights are always better than long flights or multiple transfers.